 We have put together 7 risk-rated model portfolios that comprise a maximum of 10 'ethical' funds.
-These models all conform to the traditional TRAILS portfolio principles - adopting the same asset allocations, global diversification as per the market cap, the same expected risk: reward principles, but instead the models have been predominantly configured out of high quality, actively managed funds that adopt SRI measures.
+These models all conform to the traditional TRAILS portfolio principles - adopting the same asset allocations, global diversification as per the market cap, the same expected risk: reward principles, and offer tilts to small cap and value stocks, but instead the models have been predominantly configured out of high quality (largely low-cost) funds that adopt SRI measures.